transiient/delete-google-music-duplicates/README.md

 1. Open a console window in this directory
 2. Run `python DeleteDupes.py`
+3. Confirm deletion with `y` at the prompt

 Alternatively...

-1. Double-click `Run.cmd`
+1. Double-click `Run.cmd` and let it do the magic
+2. Confirm deletion with `y` at the prompt

-Multiple runs might be required to catch them all.
-The tool itself will loop through three times.
+The tool itself will loop through three times, but you may want to run it again after a few minutes to make sure.

+**Do NOT use the `split-methods` branch, unless you're willing to risk your entire collection.
+It has not been tested.**
+***The `master` branch is the only known-working branch and will only be updated after testing.***

 ## Still to do